Cold-seeding: how to maximise seedling survival with winter renovations

-While this traditional over-seeding window has its advantages – warm soil temperatures, rapid germination and long daylight hours during which seeding and top-dressing work can be completed – it also has its drawbacks, not least poor survival rates of new plants as a result of cutting heights being reduced soon after new growth has been established.
+While this late summer timing has its advantages – warm soil temperatures, rapid germination and long daylight hours during which seeding and top-dressing work can be completed – it also has its drawbacks, not least poor survival rates of new plants as a result of them being managed too aggressively while the new seedling is trying to establish, or as a result of cutting heights being reduced too soon.

 Cold seeded with Germinal’s ForeFront Greens mixture in November ’17, a trial at Sweetwoods Park

 “We disc and dimpled seeded on January 21st and saw the first new seedlings appear as soon as three weeks later.
 Cold-seeding was very effective, even more so this year given the slightly warmer, settled weather in January.
 We have been cold-seeding for three years and, despite not using any fungicide in that time, have noticed much less anthracnose in the autumn thanks to reduced sward disturbance in the disease period and stronger, more mature plants being fully established in the sward.”

-Peter Roberts, Hart Common Golf Club, Bolton
+Hart Common Golf Club

 “We cold-seeded our greens at 5g/m2 using a disc seeder in two directions on 18th February.
 The first seedlings were visible after eight weeks, and instead of coming through as a lime green colour like they normally would, they were much darker green in colour.
 We hand-seeded bare areas at the same time and saw new growth just four weeks after sowing.
 Despite the drilled seed taking longer to establish I was very happy with the results, especially as we had a thick coverage of new growth before the new season got underway.”

-Scott Newton, Greenway Hall Golf Club, Stoke-on-Trent
+Greenway Hall Golf Club

 “Cold-seeding our greens in November produced new growth in late-February and provided the benefit of allowing the new plants to establish and mature before lowering to spring cutting heights.
 Fresh growth throughout the spring and into July helped us to keep our greens in the best possible condition.”